.

 1. Text Link

-A high-profile ransomware attack has sent shock waves throughout the healthcare industry, reminding lab leaders how important it is to strengthen an organization’s cybersecurity and risk management protocols to guard against these costly and damaging attacks from nefarious actors.
+A high-profile ransomware attack has shocked the healthcare industry, reminding lab leaders of the importance of strengthening an organization’s cybersecurity and risk management protocols to guard against costly and damaging attacks from nefarious actors.

-UnitedHealth Group, the nation’s largest healthcare insurance company, is still attempting to fully recover from a damaging attack on its subsidiary Change Healthcare on February 21, 2024.
+UnitedHealth Group, the nation’s largest healthcare insurance company, is still trying to fully recover from a damaging attack on its subsidiary Change Healthcare on February 21, 2024.

-The BlackCat ransomware group (a.k.a ALPHV) claimed responsibility for the attack, alleging it stole more than six terabytes of data.
-The attack affected the Change Healthcare network and operations disrupting hundreds of hospitals, pharmacies, and prescription drug services nationwide for weeks.
+The BlackCat ransomware group (also known as ALPHV) claimed responsibility for the attack, alleging the theft of more than six terabytes of data.
+The attack struck the Change Healthcare network and operations, disrupting hundreds of hospitals, pharmacies, and prescription drug services nationwide for weeks.

-In May, UnitedHealth CEO Andrew Witty confirmed what had been speculated for weeks, and that’s that the company paid a $22 million ransom to the hackers for the Change Healthcare system to be restored.
-Witty commented during a meeting before the U.S. Senate’s Finance Committee.
+In May, UnitedHealth CEO Andrew Witty confirmed long-circulating reports that the company paid a $22 million ransom to restore the Change Healthcare system following the cyberattack.
+Witty disclosed during testimony before the U.S. Senate Finance Committee.

-Witty said the hackers gained access to Change Healthcare through a server not protected by multi-factor authentication (MFA).
-He also said the decision to pay the ransom was his, and one of the hardest decisions he’s ever had to make.
+He explained that the hackers infiltrated Change Healthcare through a server that lacked multi-factor authentication (MFA).
+He also confirmed that the decision to pay the ransom was his, calling it one of the most difficult decisions he has ever made.

 A Growing and Disturbing Trend

-Unfortunately, ransomware attacks against healthcare providers are nothing new.
-A study published by JAMA Health Forum in December 2022 revealed that the annual number of ransomware attacks against healthcare companies had doubled from 2016 to 2021.
+Ransomware attacks on healthcare organizations are not a new phenomenon.
+A study published by JAMA Health Forum in December 2022 found that the annual number of attacks targeting healthcare companies had doubled between 2016 and 2021.

-According to the Office of the Director of National Intelligence, ransomware attacks surged even more in 2023 (see link below for more details).
+The trend accelerated even further in 2023, according to the Office of the Director of National Intelligence (see link below for more details).

-In addition to the Change Healthcare attack in February, Ascension, another high-profile health system comprised of 140 hospitals in 10 states, was also victimized on May 8, 2024.
+In addition to the Change Healthcare attack in February, Ascension, another high-profile health system (comprising 140 hospitals in 10 states), was also victimized on May 8, 2024.

-The Ascension breach occurred when a worker accidentally downloaded malware that locked providers out of systems that track and coordinate patient care, creating troublesome conditions for medical staff, and compromising their ability to conduct routine safety checks while administering care.
+The breach at Ascension occurred when a worker accidentally downloaded malware that locked providers out of systems tracking and coordinating patient care, creating troublesome conditions for medical staff and compromising their ability to conduct routine safety checks while administering care.

 The truth is that healthcare providers, including clinical labs and pathology practices, are particularly vulnerable to ransomware attacks for several reasons.